-Note (3) - Acquisition: The Tri-State Acquisition was effected in accordance with the Asset Purchase Agreement between the parties dated September 8, 2017 (the "Asset Purchase Agreement"), pursuant to which the Company, indirectly through Tri-State, purchased substantially all of the assets of TSTS for a purchase price consisting of approximately \$7,952,000 in cash (the "Cash Consideration") and 338,115 shares of the Company's common stock (the "Stock Consideration").
-The Company used borrowings under the Credit Facility (as described in Note 5) to fund the Cash Consideration.
-Fees and expenses related to the Tri-State Acquisition, consisting primarily of legal and other professional fees, totaled approximately \$137,000 and are classified as selling, general and administrative expenses in the Company's condensed consolidated statements of operations for the three and six-month periods ended December 31, 2017.
+The Tri-State Acquisition was effected on October 31, 2017 in accordance with the Asset Purchase Agreement between the parties dated September 8, 2017, pursuant to which the Company, indirectly through Tri-State, the Company's wholly-owned subsidiary, purchased substantially all of the assets of TSTS for a purchase price consisting of approximately \$7,952,000 in cash (subject to working capital and other preliminary adjustments) and 338,115 shares of the Company's common stock.
+The Company used borrowings under its Credit Facility (as described in Note 5) to fund the cash consideration.
+Fees and expenses related to the Tri-State Acquisition, consisting primarily of legal and other professional fees, totaled approximately \$137,000 and are classified as selling, general and administrative expenses in the Company's condensed consolidated statements of operations for the nine months ended March 31, 2018.
 Pursuant to the Asset Purchase Agreement, the Company, indirectly through Tri-State, also assumed certain of the liabilities of TSTS.
 The total purchase price for accounting purposes was \$17.0 million, which included cash acquired of \$1.8 million.

 The Tri-State Acquisition was treated for accounting purposes as a purchase of TSTS using the acquisition method of accounting in accordance with Accounting Standards Codification ("ASC") 805, Business Combinations.
 Under the acquisition method of accounting, the aggregate consideration in the Tri-State Acquisition is allocated to the acquired assets and assumed liabilities, in each case, based on their respective fair values as of the closing date, with the excess of the consideration transferred over the fair value of the net assets acquired being allocated to intangible assets and goodwill.
-The computation of purchase price consideration and the preliminary allocation of consideration to the net assets acquired are presented in the following tables (in thousands):
+The computation of the purchase price consideration and the preliminary allocation of the consideration to the net assets acquired are presented in the following tables (in thousands):